 If you want it thin use a 13 x 9 pan, for thicker consider a 9 x 9 square or pie plate.

-Simple baked egg dish with cheese and vegetables, mix and match with fresh seasonal vegetables for best results.
+Zucchini Frittata is a simple baked egg dish with cheese and vegetables.
+Mix and match fresh seasonal vegetables for delicious results all year.

 Mix and match any fresh seasonal vegetables like asparagus in the spring, peppers in late summer and squash and turnips in the fall/winter.
 Any greens (beet, collard, kale, etc.) can be used instead of the chard or spinach.